alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

 Title : Understanding Interfaces vs TypeScript and Type Inference Explained.

-while woking with typescript two importent things we often use they are interfaces and types.
-They both let us discribe the shape of an object but they are not the same. let me expaling to you the deffrace bettween this two.
+While working with typescript two important things we often use are interfaces and types.
+They both let us describe the shape of an object but they are not the same.
+Let me explain to you the difference between these two.

 Interfaces vs Types in typescript?

-At first, interfaces and type aliases look like they are the same thing. that is because you can use both to tell typescript what an object should look like same kind of thing like copy of each other or a draing of the object.
+At first, interfaces and type aliases look like they are the same thing.
+That is because you can use both to tell typescript what an object should look like, the same kind of thing like a copy of each other or a drawing of the object.